Skip to main content

 When you configure an exam, we segment practice between your start date and the exam date into four study periods.
 You can see these in the graph when you configure an exam (for example, in the screenshot above).

 • Maintenance Period: In the maintenance period, you solidify your understanding of each card and retain the information until your exam approaches.
-During this period, you can choose to reduce your practice burden if you don’t need to remember the cards until your exam; see the Study plans section for details.
+During this period, you can choose to reduce your practice burden if you don’t need to remember the cards until your exam; see the Choosing a study plan section for details.

 • Consolidation Period: If you've set your practice burden to Reduced or None during the maintenance period (again, see Study plans), a consolidation period follows the maintenance period.
 During this period, retrievability increases back to a baseline level, giving you time to relearn anything you forgot during the reduced-practice period.